lyonel/pukcab/MANUAL.md

 `pukcab` is a lightweight, single-binary backup system for UNIX / Linux systems that stores de-duplicated, compressed and incremental backups on a remote server using just an SSH connection.

 De-duplication happens not only between incremental backups of the same system but also between different systems.
-For example, it allows you to perform full backups of systems running the same OS with only minimal disk space for each additional system^[Basically, only configuration files and user data require disk space.].
+For example, it allows you to perform full backups of systems running the same OS with only minimal disk space for each additional system^[Basically, only configuration files and user data require disk space --- that's a blatant lie, the catalog uses disk space, too (but hopefully much less).].

 Intended use
 ------------